 Through the App Store Connect, the developers can obviously manage their apps available on the various iOS platforms; more than that, the developers could also send new apps to the App Store, upload screenshots, change the app description, read users’ reviews, and much more.

-Developers will now be able to configure and manage TestFlight apps directly on their iPhone and iPad via the App Store Connect app.
+Developers can now configure and manage TestFlight apps directly on their iPhone and iPad via the App Store Connect app.

 The 1.5 update brings a new icon that represents users’ design language from macOS Big Sur.
 The new design comes with more complex designs aimed to make the Connect app easier to use, and it will also make it easily accessible.